platformland/electric-book/book/text/explain.md

 # Explaining Government as a Platform

-Government as a Platform represents a new paradigm, not an incremental improvement.
+Government as a Platform represents a new paradigm, not an incremental improvement on today's system of government.
 Because of this, explaining platform approaches to senior stakeholders and politicians is both critical and potentially challenging.
 It's critical because political sponsorship is important for such a radical change.
 It's hard because it may not map neatly onto today's business-cases and political cycles.

 ## 1. Find the metaphor that works for you